EnergyModelsX/EnergyModelsHeat.jl/docs/src/nodes/thermalenergystorage.md

   !!! note "When not specifying a discharge rate"
       The field `discharge` is not required as we include a constructor when the value is excluded.
 In that case, the discharging rate is set to the same value as the charging rate.

-For [`FixedRateTES`](@ref), two additional fields specify the maximum charging and discharging rates relative to the installed storage capacity:
+For [`BoundRateTES`](@ref), two additional fields specify the maximum charging and discharging rates relative to the installed storage capacity:

 - **`level_charge::Float64`** and **`level_discharge::Float64`** :\
-  The maximum charging and discharging rates of the `FixedRateTES` relative to the installed storage capacity.
+  The maximum charging and discharging rates of the `BoundRateTES` relative to the installed storage capacity.
   This implies that the unit is given as per operational period duration.
   Mathematically, this can be expressed as